cadenassog/telegram-archpi-bot/README.md

-# telegram-mc-bot
+# telegram-archpi-bot
-A telegram bot to interact with a Minecraft Server
+A telegram bot to interact with a RaspberryPi3 ArchLinux SO

 It has the following commands:

-/status  - Returns the server status (Online/Offline).

-/ip      - Returns the IP of the server.

-/uptime  - Minecraft server uptime.

-/list    - List online players.

-/say     - Sends an ingame message to the players.

-/craft   - Shows the crafting recipe for a certain block/item.

-/version - Displays the server version.

-/help    - This help.
+TODO